Carcafe, Tchibo and IDH increase coffee farm productivity by over 75% in Nariño, Colombia

 - Promote best environmental practices and help farms to adapt to climate change

-At the end of the third year of operation, thanks to an intensive training process - with a total of 1,566 group training sessions and 11,650 individual sessions - the programme achieved an increase in productivity of 26%, reaching 1,513 kg GCE (Green Coffee Exportable) per 1 hectare farm in the last year.
+At the end of the third year of operation, thanks to an intensive training process - attended in total by 26,639 people over 11,650 individual sessions - the programme achieved a productivity increase of 75.5%, reaching 1.141 Kg/Green Coffee Exportable/hectare/year.
 Participating farmers multiplied their earnings by 2.8 times on average, offsetting a 34.5% increase in costs with a 73.4% increase in income.

 Other notable results included: best soil fertilization practices for 421 producers; greater quality and consistency of coffee through training in modern harvest & processing practices and the cupping of 1,040 coffee samples; treatment of 192,960 cubic metres of domestic wastewater and 12,520 cubic metres of honey water from milling; generation of 3,276,000 kilos of oxygen; capturing of 210,000 kilos of carbon; planting of 14,000 trees; and retention of 14,656 tons of soil.